avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 ## Estimating your competitor's retention

 Given how crucial retention is, would it not be awesome if you could estimate that of a competitor, or a company that you are researching?
 If there is any public user activity that is available, you can approximate a cohort analysis by selecting a random set of users and then following their public activity with time.
 The difficulty here is making sure your sample is not biased in any way.
 But even imperfect data is better than no data.
-One quick check that I have done in the past is to pick a few users from recent posts or likes and follow their activity backwards in time.
-If there are few users who have been active for a while, that is a sure indication of poor retention.
+One quick check that I have done in the past is to pick a few users from recent posts or likes and follow their activity from the point they registered.
+If most such users drop off soon after registration, that is a sure indication of poor retention.
 This is not a very rigorous analysis but often gives useful data.